Pleasant Goat and Big Big Wolf: Broadcast

 It is aired on over 75 local cable and satellite TV stations in Mainland China and overseas, including Zhejiang Television, CCTV and Aniworld Satellite Television, Hong Kong's TVB and Taiwan's Momo Kids.
 The show was also aired in India, South Korea, Malaysia, Singapore, Vietnam, Indonesia, Cambodia and North America, according to investment banker Francis Leung, quoted in the Wall Street Journal.
 As of 2011, an English dub has been aired in Taiwan.

 In 2010, Disney gained the license to broadcast the show on their Disney channels.
 Alpha terminated the contract with Disney before the expiration date in September 2016 at the expense of US$2 million, and Pleasant Goat and Big Big Wolf has had nothing to do with Disney since then.

-A few episodes of this show had formerly aired in India on Hungama TV dubbed in Hindi as Kya Bakra Hai ("What a Goat").

-In Africa, it airs on StarTimes Kids.
+A few episodes of Pleasant Goat and Big Big Wolf had formerly aired in India on Hungama TV, dubbed in Hindi as Kya Bakra Hai ("What a Goat").
+In Africa, the series airs on StarTimes Kids.
+The show had aired in the Arab world on Jordan TV, Basma, and Shehab TV, dubbed in Arabic as Sheep Village (قرية الخراف).